BH-M87/Roo-Code-MCP/cli/README.md

 ### MCP Server

-The MCP (Model Context Protocol) server allows external clients to control RooCode CLI using the MCP protocol.
+The MCP (Model Context Protocol) server allows external clients to control Roo CLI using the MCP protocol.

 ```bash
 # Start the MCP server